The Center for an Independent and Sustainable Democracy

 The Center for an Independent and Sustainable Democracy at Arizona State University aims to foster and support thoughtful, innovative research, policy briefs and forums around the state of American Democracy.
 The two-fold focus is on exploring nonpartisan reforms and redesigns of federal, state and local governance of electoral structures, and a deep dive examination of the independent voter.

-CISD has recently released two important studies on nonpartisan governance and the independent voter: Election Administration In America – Partisan by Design and Social Networks of Independents and Partisans: Are independents a moderating force?
+CISD has recently released three important studies on nonpartisan governance and the independent voter: Election Administration In America – Partisan by Design ; Social Networks of Independents and Partisans: Are independents a moderating force and The Fluid Voter: Exploring independent voting patterns over time?

 While scholars have long recognized that social networks impact political engagement for partisans, comparatively little work has examined the role of networks for independent voters.
 In the recently published article, Social Networks of Independents and Partisans, CISD contributes to existing research on social networks and politics by surveying Arizona registered voters about their political persuasion, personal networks, and media consumption habits.
 Our findings show that independents have networks that are structurally different from partisans.
 Specifically, we found that both Democrat and Republican respondents were more likely to frequently talk about politics with independents than with members of the opposing party.
 Independents were also less likely than partisans to end a friendship over a political dispute.
 Taken together these findings show that independents may be frequent and reliable discussion partners for partisans and may be able moderate political views.
 We find evidence for the moderating force of independents is especially apparent in the media consumption habits of Republican respondents.
 Follow the discussion on Twitter: Altmetric – Social networks of independents and partisans: Are independents a moderating force?

-Use the Research tab for more cutting-edge research by CISD.
+Use the Research tab for the complete list of cutting-edge research by CISD.